 What have the viral and racial crises revealed about employment laws?
 It is more important than ever to understand how the disparate statutory and regulatory regimes have worked together to systemically limit economic mobility.

-While the New Deal has been heralded as marshaling in a broad social safety net to place a floor on how dire circumstances can get for most Americans through economic crises, that foundational structure of protections—labor protections, minimum wage and maximum hour laws, social security, unemployment, and other protections—was deeply discriminaory.
+While the New Deal has been heralded as marshaling in a broad social safety net to place a floor on how dire circumstances can get for most Americans through economic crises, that foundational structure of protections—labor protections, minimum wage and maximum hour laws, social security, unemployment, and other protections—was deeply discriminatory.
 It was riddled with exceptions that excluded occupations in which African Americans were predominantly employed.
 This placed a legal restraint on those workers’ economic mobility while white Americans were able to use social insurance and the broadened social safety net to ward off poverty and secure their status in the emerging middle class.
 That legacy is still with us.

 Do you see opportunities for advancing economic justice?
 If there is any silver lining, it is in the generation of tremendous, innovative ideas for restructuring fundamental aspects of our social order to ensure economic justice.